darkdarcool/Dark-Plasma.js/examples/README.md

 ### Note:

-Not recommended to use, they are not maintained and may be outdated, use at you're own risk!
+Not recommended to use, they are not maintained and may be outdated, use at your own risk!